List of junior college football programs in the United States

-In California, of 114 community colleges in the state, 66 sponsored a football program under the auspices of the CCCAA, as of November, 2021.
+In California, of 114 community colleges in the state, 67 sponsored a football program under the auspices of the CCCAA, as of November 2021.
 This reflects the suspension of football at two CCCAA member institutions in 2020.

-As shown below, the NJCAA is organized into five conferences (or leagues): Kansas Jayhawk Community College Conference; Minnesota College Athletic Conference; Mississippi Association of Community & Junior Colleges; Northeast JC Football Conference; Southwest Junior College Football Conference; as well as Independents (no conference/league affiliation.)
+As shown below, the NJCAA is organized into five conferences (or leagues): Kansas Jayhawk Community College Conference; Minnesota College Athletic Conference; Mississippi Association of Community & Junior Colleges; Northeast Football Conference; Southwest Junior College Football Conference; as well as Independents (no conference/league affiliation.)

 The CCCAA divides its membership into two regions: Northern and Southern.
 Each region is divided into the National Conference and the American Conference.
 In Northern California, there are three conferences/leagues in the National and two in the American; in Southern California, there are three conferences/leagues in both the National and the American.